 VIG Insurance Group is represented by the two insurance companies Wiener Städtische and Donau Versicherung in Austria. s Versicherung, which was merged with Wiener Städtische in 2018, continues to exist as a brand for bancassurance customers.
 Wiener Städtische also operates via branches in Italy and Slovenia.
 VIG Holding operates out of Austria as a reinsurer of the Group and an insurer in the cross-border corporate business.
 Since 2019, it has also been active in the traditional industrial insurance business through branch offices in the Northern European countries of Sweden, Norway and Denmark.
 VIG Holding is assigned to the segment Group Functions.

 With a market share of 23.1% in the 1st to 3rd quarters of 2022, the VIG insurance companies represent Austria’s largest insurance group.
 Together they hold first place in the market in property and casualty and in life insurance, and second place in health insurance.

 Financial performance indicators in the Austria reportable segment

 The Austrian VIG insurance companies generated a total of EUR 4,138.4 million in premiums written in 2022, representing a year-on-year increase of 2.2% (2021: EUR 4,048.4 million).
 The increase was primarily due to good development in other property and casualty and the motor lines of business.
 Net earned premiums were EUR 3,314.8 million in 2022 (2021: EUR 3,242.5 million).
 This corresponds to a plus of 2.2%.

 Result before taxes

-The Austria segment generated a result before taxes of EUR 234.7 million in 2021 (2020: EUR 178.7 million).
-This corresponds to an increase of 31.3%, due in part to COVID-19-related impairments in the previous year and a higher current result from shares in at equity consolidated companies.
+The segment Austria generated a result before taxes of EUR 249.4 million in 2022 (2021: EUR 234.7 million).
+This corresponds to an increase of 6.3%, which is due to an improvement in the combined ratio and a better technical result in the life line of business.